Teralix42/OuroboAI/README.md

 - Improve with each generation
 - Choose the "fittest" versions to continue evolving

-This framework lays the groundwork for those concepts in a contained and fun environment.
+This framework lays the groundwork for those concepts in a contained environment.

 ---